 From the 1850s onwards, Columbia was actively expanding its academic mission.
 The process of transforming a small parochial college into a full-fledged research university began with the establishment of Columbia’s first professional schools: the Law School in 1858 and the School of Mines in 1864.
 But it was the vision of Frederick A. P. Barnard (1809-1889), a Yale graduate who became Columbia’s tenth president (1864-1889), to open the college to students other than the sons of New York’s Episcopalian and Dutch-Reformed elites.
 In 1887 Columbia and Temple Emanu-El reached an agreement to endow a Jewish Studies professorship for Gottheil.
 Since Barnard did not succeed in gaining women the admission to Columbia College, Barnard College was founded in 1889 to give women access to a comprehensive liberal arts eduction.
 Teachers College, established in 1887 as the first professional school of education in the U.S., became affiliated with Columbia in 1898.
 During the next decades Teachers College gradually increased the numbers of women, African-Americans, Jews, and Roman Catholics admitted to its graduate programs, diversifying Columbia’s student population in the process.
 Nonetheless, Columbia University with its College and professional schools remained the institution of the highest echelons of New York society, setting it apart from NYU and CUNY.

 Throughout their distinguished careers, Gottheil and Jackson cooperated to further research in Semitic and Indo-Iranian languages at Columbia.
 Both had joined the American Oriental Society in the 1880s.
 But when they were first hired in 1886, Jackson was a member of the Department of English, and Gottheil contributed to the University’s graduate instruction in the modern European languages and literatures.
 Columbia’s Faculty of Philosophy was established in 1890, and in 1896, its Division of Oriental Languages was formed, with Gottheil and Jackson heading their own departments of Semitic and Indo-Iranian languages, respectively.
 The new division united their course offerings in Semitic and Indo-Iranian languages, and allowed them to expand their curricula.
 The division now offered Armenian and Turkish as contemporary Middle Eastern languages, as well as methodology courses in epigraphy and linguistics.
+Students who wanted to obtain advanced degrees in an Oriental language were required to take a course on the principles of general linguistics.
 While Gottheil and Jackson belonged to the group of Columbians who adapted German concepts of humanistic inquiry such as Religionsgeschichte, historisch-vergleichende Sprachwissenschaft, and Philologie to their Columbia curricula, Franz Boas (1858-1942) established anthropology as a new scientific discipline.
 In 1902, Jackson and Gottheil joined Boas in an enthusiastic welcome for the endowment of Columbia’s first Dean Lung Chair of Chinese, as it added a new department to their Division of Oriental Languages.
 The three scholars agreed that the contemporary languages of Africa, Asia, and the Americas needed be taught at Columbia.
 But Gottheil and Jackson conceived of Oriental Studies as research on the script-based civilizations of the Near East and Asia.
 In contrast, Boas and his colleagues in the Department of Anthropology focused on the study of living languages in societies without writing.

 Gottheil and Jackson traveled and conducted research in the Middle East and South Asia, particularly Egypt, Palestine, Iran, and India.
 Gottheil served as the director of the American School of Oriental Research in Jerusalem in the academic year 1909-1910, and in 1913 he was among those whom Woodrow Wilson (1856-1924) considered as ambassador to Constantinople, an appointment eventually given to Henry Morgenthau, Sr. (1856-1946).
 In 1918, Jackson traveled to Iran as a member of the American-Persian Relief Commission.
 After the establishment of the American School of Oriental Research in Baghdad in 1923, he belonged to its board of trustees.

 Gottheil was particularly interested in Syriac, while Jackson focused on Zoroastrianism.
 But both men also taught courses on Islamic history and civilization, while publishing on matters such as art, poetry, and contemporary politics in the Middle East and South Asia.
 In 1935, when David Eugene Smith (1860-1944), a retired professor of mathematics at Teacher’s College and bibliophile, organized Columbia’s contribution to the millennial celebrations for Abū’l-Qāsim Firdawsī (d.
 1019 or 1024 CE), both Gottheil and Jackson worked with Smith on his project.
 Their graduate programs brought students such as Abraham Yohannan (1853-1925, Ph.D.
 Columbia 1900), Maneckji Nusservanji Dhalla (1875-1956, Ph.D.
 Columbia 1908), and Philip K. Hitti (1886-1978, Ph.D.
-Columbia 1915) to Morningside Heights.
+Columbia 1915; cf. his New York Times obituary, 28 December 1978) to Morningside Heights.
 There is, however, little evidence that Muslim students from the Middle East and South Asia worked with Gottheil or Jackson.
 Moreover, neither man seems to have been aware of Muslim African-Americans despite the proximity of Columbia’s Morningside Campus to Harlem.

 The Prints and Photographs Division of the Library of Congress owns many images of the new Columbia campus at Morningside Heights.
 The University had moved from its campus at East 49th Street and Madison Avenue in 1897, even though the work on Low Library was not yet completed.
 The two aerial photographs were probably taken in 1903, and the interior view of Low Library is tentativel dated 1904; all three belong to the Division’s collection of the Detroit Publishing Company.